 How long should you practice?

-Many guides suggest several minutes per session Sanitas.
+Many guides suggest several minutes per session Sanitas (German).
 In daily life, even a few cycles can be enough to notice an effect.

 How often should you do it?